 Teachers who have experience in leadership roles may enroll in the School Building Leader and School Building/School District Leader programs.
-Unique to the Rochester area, the master's degree program in Library Media adds a new dimension for educators who have an interest in the exciting, unbounded world of technology and literacy now critical to school libraries.
 Educators and executives may challenge themselves at the highest level of study in our Ed.D. in Executive Leadership program where a cohort-based modular structure provides a rigorous yet accessible program of study leading to a terminal degree.
-The College also offers its approved Ed.D. program in Executive Leadership at an extension site at the College of New Rochelle in New Rochelle, NY.
+The College also offers its approved Ed.D. program in Executive Leadership at extension sites at the College of New Rochelle in New Rochelle, NY and at Onondaga Community College in Syracuse, NY.